prash-red/pacman/README.md

 ## Acknowledgments

-We would like to thank the UTRA club for providing this exciting assignment and opportunity to work on Pac-Man pathfinding algorithms.
+I would like to thank the UTRA club for providing this exciting assignment and opportunity to work on Pac-Man pathfinding algorithms.